Celebrate 20 Years of BringFido! $20 off a $250+ hotel booking with promo code PAWTY

 Four-legged guests are welcome at the Choctaw Welcome Center.
 Photo by Choctaw Welcome Center

-If rest is what you’re after when you visit the Choctaw Welcome Center, head on down the road to the Super 8 Claremore.
+If rest is what you’re after when you visit the Choctaw Welcome Center, head on down the road to the Super 8 by Wyndham Claremore.
 The updated rooms with hardwood floors are the definition of “pet-friendly.”

 Plenty of room to roam at Stuckey’s.
 Photo by BringFido/Jacquelyn